digital-land/check-brownfield-land-data/README.md

 The redirection is handled in the [application/factory.py](application/factory.py) file using a "before_request" decorator to intercept all requests.

+Automatic deploys of this code to Heroku has been disabled

 ## Check brownfield land data